patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/tokens/design-with-tokens.md

 </div>
 <br />

-### Penta component library
+### Component library

 You will have access to all PatternFly tokens when you install the component library.
-Penta components are built with tokens.
+PatternFly 6 components are built with tokens.
 From the colors used, to the spacing of elements, to the font size: tokens control it all!

 <div style="text-align: center;">
     <img src="./img/component-tokens.png"  alt="PatternFly alert components built with Figma tokens."  width="700px"/>
 </div>

-## Using the Penta design kit
+## Using the PatternFly 6 design kit

-To install the Penta design kit, [find instructions in our design onboarding guide.](/get-started/design#figma-library)
+To install the design kit, [find instructions in our design onboarding guide.](/get-started/design#figma-library)

-### Using Penta components
+### Using PatternFly 6 components

-As you insert a component into a design workspace, you can adjust properties and variable modes to customize the appearance to your needs.
+As you insert a component into a Figma design workspace, you can adjust properties and variable modes to customize the appearance to your needs.

 <div style="text-align: center;">
     <img src="./img/component-instance.png"  alt="PatternFly alert components built with Figma tokens."  width="350px"/>